mishaal79/claude-code-lsps/README.md

 # Or use npx without installation
 npx --yes oxlint
 ```

+**Performance**: 50-100x faster than ESLint, 3x faster than SWC.
+Only 11.5MB memory footprint.
+Written in Rust.

 The plugin uses `npx` to run `oxc_language_server` from the oxlint package automatically.